miguelpduarte/AdventOfCode-Rust/aoc2021/notes.md

 * Use a Map with `usize` as key instead of `(usize, usize)`: Trying to reduce the overhead for the keys.
 Actually reduces the time a bit, now around 18-20ms.
 If initial capacity is given via `HashMap::with_capacity`, this value decreases to about 17-19ms.

 Probably should try something like `rayon` just to see how fast I can go.
 The issue is that the way the access to the matrix is done currently is not friendly with parallelism.
 Maybe with clippy's recommendation to use iterators + take and skip instead of the current for loops over a range it would work.
 TODO

+## Day 6

+Naive implementations are fun, but not very efficient.
+Part 2 made me realise that when my code crashed my PC.
+(Well kinda, but let's pretend that was the case since that's funnier)

+The typical problem of indexing `index -> stage` is solved with much lower memory usage by swapping to `stage -> nr_items`.

+There are several solutions, the initial ones being `06.rs` (basically only works for part 1 due to the high memory usage) and `06_smort.rs` that uses a `VecDeque` to shift items around (decrementing states) using `rotate_left` instead of moving the values. `06_smort` score about 45-50-something microseconds on average, which was nice.

+The other solutions are:

+* `06_smort_arrs` - using native arrays instead of `VecDeque` and instead of moving the items around, just indexing on them with a "shift" integer that wraps around.
+Very similar in time to the `VecDeque` solution (though slightly faster and more consistent), averaging something like 40-48 microseconds.
+* `06_rekicho` - [`@Rekicho`](https://github.com/Rekicho)'s solution, adapted to fit my structure so we could time it in the same basis.
+Kind of naive by copying the arrays in every iteration, but still ridiculously fast, averaging something like 5.5-6.5 microseconds.
+* `06_rekicho_clipped` - The same as `06_rekicho` but after applying `clippy`'s suggestions (removing `.clone` and "replacing the loop by: `values[..(9 - 1)].clone_from_slice(&old_values[1..9]);`").
+Seems to be marginally slower, though, which is funny, averaging 7-8 microseconds.
+Probably due to the assignments being grouped before the change, and now they are split in two parts: that memcpy and the assignment in the lines after.
+Removing the call to `.clone` had no impact in performance, which makes sense since `[u64]` is `Copy`, which makes it so that `.copy` is used instead of `.clone` AFAIK.
+* `06_smort_arrs_better_init` - A reimplementation of my array solution, with faster initialization.
+Basically used iterators a bit less: `.map`'ed only once instead of 3 with method references, and instead of counting the number of elements of each type to initialize the array, iterated over the dataset, incrementing the respective index.
+Since the data initialization and access are both quite fast, this makes sense to be quite a bit faster.
+Average is around x-y microseconds.

+ Takeaways:

+* `.map`'ing several times with method references is much slower than doing it just once with a closure that chains all the operations.
+I thought this would've been optimized by the compiler, but it seems that this is not the case.
+This is the part where we are benchmarking input parsing though, which already shows how much we are squeezing lol.
+* Turns out that moving the values is quite efficient, since they implement `Copy` and are quite small (only 9 64-bit unsigned values).
+I think implementing `Copy` enables the usage of `memcpy` which probably justifies the speed.
+(This was "discovered" by looking at `06_rekicho` and comparing it to the other ones - it had no right being this fast!)

+Comparing the different solutions for today was quite fun!
+I've never felt the pull of this kind of optimization and algorithm tinkering, but AoC+Rust seems to be quite the combo for me!

+ I'll probably start using [`criterion`](https://crates.io/crates/criterion) for benchmarking soon, especially if I can fit it nicely in my current macros.
+This should provide a more consistent base for benchmarking all the things :D

+ A mathematical solution using an expression that says how many fish a fish will generate for day `d` is likely possible and quite interesting, as that could even be evaluated in compile time, I guess.

+ ----

+ On an unrelated note, today I had some trouble with `ALE` + `rust-analyzer` which sometimes seemed to lag behind a bit, showing errors for lines that were there 5-8 edits ago...
+Sometimes disabling and enabling ALE worked, or restarting vim, but it was still quite strange and a big productivity downgrade.